laravel/docs/notifications.md

 <a name="sms-prerequisites"></a>
 ### Prerequisites

-Sending SMS notifications in Laravel is powered by [Nexmo](https://www.nexmo.com/).
-Before you can send notifications via Nexmo, you need to install the `laravel/nexmo-notification-channel` Composer package:
+Sending SMS notifications in Laravel is powered by [Vonage](https://www.vonage.com/) (formerly known as Nexmo).
+Before you can send notifications via Vonage, you need to install the `laravel/nexmo-notification-channel` and `nexmo/laravel` Composer packages

-    composer require laravel/nexmo-notification-channel
+    composer require laravel/nexmo-notification-channel nexmo/laravel

-This will also install the [`nexmo/laravel`](https://github.com/Nexmo/nexmo-laravel) package.
-This package includes [its own configuration file](https://github.com/Nexmo/nexmo-laravel/blob/master/config/nexmo.php).
-You can use the `NEXMO_KEY` and `NEXMO_SECRET` environment variables to set your Nexmo public and secret key.
+The `nexmo/laravel` package includes [its own configuration file](https://github.com/Nexmo/nexmo-laravel/blob/master/config/nexmo.php).
+However, you are not required to export this configuration file to your own application.
+You can simply use the `NEXMO_KEY` and `NEXMO_SECRET` environment variables to set your Vonage public and secret key.

-Next, you will need to add a configuration option to your `config/services.php` configuration file.
+Next, you will need to add a `nexmo` configuration entry to your `config/services.php` configuration file.
 You may copy the example configuration below to get started:

     'nexmo' => [
         'sms_from' => '15556666666',
     ],

 The `sms_from` option is the phone number that your SMS messages will be sent from.
-You should generate a phone number for your application in the Nexmo control panel.
+You should generate a phone number for your application in the Vonage control panel.

 <a name="formatting-sms-notifications"></a>
 ### Formatting SMS Notifications